 WARLPIRI EDUCATION AND TRAINING TRUST

-Since then the trust has invested over $34 million across five focus areas designed to meet community-identified education priorities:
+Since then the trust has invested more than $48 million across five focus areas designed to meet community-identified education priorities:

-- Children and families supports Warlpiri governance and staff in childcare services in the four communities and delivers a playgroup in Willowra in partnership with World Vision Australia.
+- Children and families supports Warlpiri governance and staff in early childhood services in Yuendumu and delivers a playgroup in Willowra in partnership with World Vision Australia.

-- Language and culture in schools supports communities to maintain culture by funding country visits, Warlpiri language curriculum development and wages for Warlpiri teachers and elders.
+- Language and culture in schools supports communities to maintain culture by funding country visits, Warlpiri language curriculum development and wages for elders who teach in the classroom and on country.
 Read more

 - Youth development delivers youth diversion and development activities in partnership with the Warlpiri Youth Development Aboriginal Corporation.